etaymor/pmtools/instructions/adding_new_tools.md

 4. **Documentation**: Add clear comments and update this documentation if needed
 5. **Testing**: Test your tool thoroughly before deployment
 6. **Logging**: Use the logger for important events and errors
+7. **User Interaction**: Include edit and copy functionality for generated content
+8. **Accessibility**: Ensure all interactive elements are keyboard-accessible

 ## Common Features to Include

 1. Loading states
 2. Error handling
 3. Copy to clipboard functionality
+4. Edit functionality with pencil/save icons
-4. Markdown rendering if needed
+5. Markdown rendering if needed
-5. FAQ section
+6. FAQ section
-6. Related tools section
+7. Related tools section
-7. SEO meta tags
+8. SEO meta tags
-8. Responsive design elements
+9. Responsive design elements

 ## Helpful Tips